sduoduo233/mcqfw-go/README.md

 This can be done by enabling NO_DELAY and fragmenting the Client Hello packet.

 # Limitations
 In TLS1.2, server cerfications are sent in plain text by TLS servers.
-Therefore, intermediate firewalls could obtain the server name from these packets.
+Therefore, firewalls could obtain the server name from these packets.

 One way to bypass this type of detection is setting the TCP window size to a very small number.
-This forces the server to fragment their TCP packets.
+This forces the server to fragment its TCP packets.
 However, setting a small window size could impact the connection speed.

 # How to use
 1. Clone this repo
 2. `go build`
 3. `./mcqfw -listen 127.0.0.1:8081`
-4. Set socks5 proxy to 127.0.0.1:8081, for example
+4. Configure your application to use MCQFW's SOCKS5 proxy, for example:
 `curl --proxy socks5://127.0.0.1:8081 blacklisted_website.com`